 Preparing to be a Work-from-Home Student

-First, recognize that you, your classmates, and your faculty will all have to work together to adjust.
-Be patient with yourself and with others during this time.
-Second, the overarching theme of the guidance below is that you will need to create structure for yourself in order to succeed as an online learner.
+The overarching theme of the guidance below is that you will need to create structure for yourself in order to succeed in your classes and as you continue to pursue other goals.
 Consider how your presence on grounds normally helps to structure your day in ways which may now be lacking: Your routines with friends, student organizations, and a job will change.
 If some of your classes move to a format that does not require you to be in class at a specific time, or if attendance policies change, you may not feel the same pressure to structure your life around your coursework.

 To adjust for those shifts, you will need to find ways to create that structure for yourself.
 Below are some suggestions and considerations as you work to do this.

 - First, here are some tools that you might find useful in implementing the suggestions below.

 - This is a link to a printable grid of one week that can be helpful for planning.
 Pro tip: This grid looks intimidating, but only because it’s been blocked out in 15-minute increments, since that’s roughly in line with how classes are schedule.
 Don’t use it to make an iron-clad plan with every minute of your week dedicated to a specific task.
 It can be too easy to get discouraged if your day doesn’t go as planned.
 Instead, use it as a tool to make sure you are thinking ahead about your obligations so that you are not caught off guard.
 Use pencil!

 - This is a link to a printable weekly workload planner.
 It’s easy to write out something similar of your own design, too.
 If you were only going to do one thing for time management and planning, this should be it!
 Sit down every weekend and think about the coming week.
 Make a list of everything you need to do that week, then plot it out by the day, allowing extra time for big assignments, if you’re not feeling well, or if you need to get some help with something.